-Periodically, the Office of Equity & Inclusion sends out memos to the university regarding topics of importance related to disability.
+Periodically, the Office of Equal Opportunity and Access sends out memos to the university regarding topics of importance related to disability.
 View these on the University Memos page on the Accessibility website.

 If a faculty member is concerned that an accommodation will lower standards and/or compromise an essential component of or fundamentally alter a course or program, such concern should be raised with DAS at the earliest opportunity, but no later than the first business day following the first day of the class section in which the student is enrolled, or upon receipt of notification of the accommodation, whichever is later.

 Every effort will be made to resolve the dispute as quickly as possible and within the term in which the issue was raised.
-OEI will decide how the matter should be resolved, once it has received notice of an accommodation dispute.
-OEI will comply with the time limits prescribed by OSU's Discrimination Complaint Procedures.
+EOA will decide how the matter should be resolved, once it has received notice of an accommodation dispute.
+EOA will comply with the time limits prescribed by OSU's Discrimination Complaint Procedures.

 Complaints of Discrimination

-Complaints of discrimination based on disability may be filed in the Office of Equity & Inclusion (OEI).
-All members of the University community may raise complaints of discrimination and harassment with OEI.
+Complaints of discrimination based on disability may be filed in the Office of Equal Opportunity and Access (EOA).
+All members of the University community may raise complaints of discrimination and harassment with EOA.
 Some of the specific policies and procedures vary based on an individual’s relationship to the University.
-Individuals wanting to discuss grievance options should contact OEI.
+Individuals wanting to discuss grievance options should contact EOA.